 - Hike the rainforest trails and waterfalls of Corcovado National Park

-- Observe hundreds of species of mammals, birds, and plants in what National Geographic claims to be the most biodiverse place on the planet.
+- Observe hundreds of species of mammals, birds, and plants in one of the most biodiverse places on earth

-- Scuba dive off the Isla del Caño with tips from a master diver.
+- Scuba dive off Isla del Caño a biological reserve featuring an abundance of marine life

-The Osa Peninsula is one of the most biodiverse regions on Earth, as the Corcovado National Park has preserved one of the region's few remaining virgin forests.
-Due to the extreme location of the peninsula, the area has resisted modernization and serves as a great lens into Costa Rica's past.
-In fact, the community of Drakes Bay had only recently just got access to electricity.
+According to National Geographic, The Osa Peninsula is one of the most biodiverse regions on Earth.
+This is due to the fact that the main protected area here, Corcovado National Park, is comprised of virgin rainforest.
+Due to the extreme location of the peninsula, the area has resisted modernization and thus serves as a throwback to a time when Costa Rica was little touched by human encroachment.
+In fact, the community of Bahía Drake has only in the last couple decades gotten access to electricity.

-This itinerary is designed for those who want a nature-based experience that is off the beaten path.
-Visiting the hidden gem of the Osa Peninsula will allow you to experience beaches and rainforest trails, with fewer crowds and higher concentrations of wildlife.
-The peninsula itself contains over half of all species in Costa Rica, making this tour possibly one of the best options for those who want to observe flora and fauna both on land and in the sea.
+This itinerary is designed for those who want an off-the-beaten-path nature experience.
+Visiting this hidden gem will allow you to experience beaches and rainforest trails with fewer crowds and higher concentrations of wildlife.
+The peninsula itself contains over half of all species in Costa Rica, making this tour one of the best options for those who want to observe diverse flora and fauna both on land and in the sea.

 |Day 1||San Jose (Arrival)|